 4. Prepare a Crisis Management Plan

 Don’t wait for the unthinkable to happen.
-Create a crisis management plan to show that the organization prioritizes safety.
-A plan, and the supplemental training to explain it, gives employees confidence around knowing what to do in the event of a crisis.
+Create a crisis management plan to show that your organization prioritizes the safety of its employees.
+A plan, and supplemental training to explain it, gives employees confidence in knowing what to do in the event of a workplace threat or crisis situation.

 Consider including the following items in the crisis management plan for your workplace:

 - Identify the critical incident (individual with a weapon, physical altercation, etc.)

 - Communicate emergency instructions throughout the building until law enforcement arrives